sneham-boop/colourly/README.md

 ### **Database setup**
 First a test database (db) must be created with seed data in it.

-1. `cd colourly`
-2. Create a .env file in the root of the directory like the .env.example file and add your own db credentials for DB_USER, DB_PASS & DB_NAME
+1. Create a .env file in the root of the directory like the .env.example file and add your own db credentials for DB_USER, DB_PASS & DB_NAME
-3. Next, we will need to create the database itself.
+2. Next, we will need to create the database itself.
 Start PostgreSQL by using the `psql` command in your CLI.
-4. Create the db using `CREATE DATABASE your-db-name;` command, but use the database name you used for the DB_NAME variable in the .env file.
+3. Create the db using `CREATE DATABASE your-db-name;` command, but use the database name you used for the DB_NAME variable in the .env file.
-5. If the database credentials are setup properly, you should be able to connect to the db using `\c your-db-name`
+4. If the database credentials are setup properly, you should be able to connect to the db using `\c your-db-name`
-6. The database must be initialized with new tables and some seed data now.
+5. The database must be initialized with new tables and some seed data next.
 Add tables to the db using `\i db/schema/01_schema.sql`
-7. Add seed data using `\i db/seeds/01_seeds.sql`
+6. Add seed data using `\i db/seeds/01_seeds.sql`
-8. A few errors that can occur while setting up a PostgreSQL database:
+7. A few errors that can occur while setting up a PostgreSQL database:
     - **Role mismatch:** Check existing roles for your machine with \du.
-If `your-role` role does not exist, it will not show up and you will have to create one with the following command `CREATE ROLE your-role WITH SUPERUSER;`.
-Note that your current role must be a superuser to be able to create a new role.
+If `your-role` you used in the .env file does not exist, it will not show up and you will have to create one with the following command `CREATE ROLE your-role WITH SUPERUSER;`.
+Note that your current role must be superuser to be able to create a new role.
     - **Password mismatch:** Check how you have set up psql on your machine to sort this one.
     - **Missing .env file:** You need a .env file with your own credentials to be able to connect to the database.
 Use the .env.example file to create the .env file.